Draw It Out guide to horses feeling worse the day after riding and what riders should check

 The horse is uneven, painful, swollen, hot, reluctant to bear weight, or getting worse instead of better.

-What to check first before you guess
+What to check before you guess

-1. Did the horse loosen up or stay worse?
+Did the horse loosen up or stay worse?

-A horse that begins a little stiff and improves after a quiet walk may be showing normal post-work tightness.
+A horse that begins a little stiff and improves after a quiet walk may be showing normal post work tightness.
 A horse that gets worse with movement, takes uneven steps, or refuses to move freely needs a closer look.

-2. Is it even or one sided?
+Is it even or one sided?

 Even body soreness often points toward workload, conditioning, or recovery.
-One sided soreness deserves more attention, especially if it changes the stride, bend, contact, or willingness to turn.
+One sided soreness deserves more attention, especially if it changes stride, bend, contact, or willingness to turn.

-3. Are the legs clean?
+Are the legs clean?

 Run your hands down each leg.
 Compare left to right.
 Look for heat, swelling, filling, tenderness, digital pulse changes, or a horse that pulls the leg away.
-A little body tired is one conversation.
-A hot, puffy, painful leg is another.

-4. Did footing change?
+Did footing or cool down change?

 Vet sensible note: If your horse is lame, unwilling to bear weight, visibly swollen, hot, painful to touch, depressed, off feed, colicky, feverish, or worsening with movement, do not try to solve it with a topical routine.
 Call your veterinarian.